Dr3wsky/Dr3wsky/README.md

 I'm  completting my Master's degree in Aerospace Engineering at the University of Calgary, while congruently self-learning software devellopment.
 My M.Sc. research fouses on fluid mechnics modelling of a novel ramjet engine using OpenFOAM, an open-source computational modelling software, to test amd validate new numerical solvers.

-In my programming journey, I had some exposure to computer science and mathematical computing through my engineering undergaduate degree (Matlab & Fortran).
-While working as a mechnanical engineer, I started learning Python as I am interested in it's wide use in data-science and analytics.
-I am now currently building out my toolkit as a full-stack develloper through the Odin Project's open-source curriculum.
+In my programming journey I started learning Python as I am interested in it's wide use in data-science and analytics, and am now currently building out my toolkit as a full-stack develloper through the Odin Project's open-source curriculum.
 I am currenly learning HTML, CSS, and JavaScript to better understand the full devellopment environment and how each language is used on the web today.

 I am working towards rounding out my skillset as a full-stack develloper for future employment in the tech industry, and you can find my most noteworthy projects below in the "Pinned" section.